Deepika Padukone ROASTS Ranveer Singh For His Cheeky Comment: 'Ghar Aaja, Main Batati Hoon'

 Ranveer Singh and Deepika Padukone never fail to make us go 'awww' all the way with their cute PDA.
 The lovebirds always gush about each other and it melts our hearts.
 Another reason why we absolutely love this couple is for their flirty comments on each other's social media posts.

 Recently, Ranveer left a cheeky comment on Deepika's picture on Instagram and the 'Chhapaak' actress had a perfect comeback for it.
-It so happened that Deepika shared a close-up click of herself and guess what, like ways, Ranveer dropped a cheeky comment which left everyone in splits.
+It so happened that Deepika shared a close-up click of herself and guess what, like always, Ranveer dropped a cheeky comment, which left everyone in splits.

-Speaking about films, Deepika Padukone will be next seen in Meghna Gulzar's 'Chhapaak' where she essays the role of acid-attack survivor Laxmi Agarwala.
+Speaking about films, Deepika Padukone will be next seen in Meghna Gulzar's 'Chhapaak' where she essays the role of acid-attack survivor Laxmi Agarwal.
 The film also stars Vikrant Massey.
 Besides this movie, the 'Ram-Leela' actress will also be seen opposite her husband Ranveer Singh in Kabir Khan's '83.

 Further, there are talks about her starring in Luv Ranjan's next alongside Ranbir Kapoor.
 The makers are yet to make any official announcement.